School Streets

 Local partner organizations from each community participate in a training program and ongoing knowledge exchange opportunities through a Community of Practice.
 These activities enable the partner organizations, made up of not-for-profit organizations, municipalities, and school boards, districts and consortia, to lead implementation within their communities and generate nationwide momentum for School Streets.

 The length of each partner organization’s intervention depends on which of the three project streams they are participating in, the Level-Up, Pilot, or Aspiring stream.
 Level-Up communities complete 2 to 3 School Streets projects, each up to one year in length.
 Pilot communities complete 2 School Streets projects, each approximately one month in length.
-Aspiring communities complete up to 3 School Streets projects, each approximately one day to one week long.
+Aspiring communities complete up to 3 School Streets projects, each approximately one week long.

 Research partners are conducting in-depth evaluation of many of these interventions, particularly alongside the Level-Up communities.
 The research team collects data on various parameters, including population characteristics, children’s physical activity engagement, and participant satisfaction and engagement.